noahcoad/open-url/README.md

   + characters at which auto-expansion of selected path stops, e.g. `` \t\n\r\"'`,*<>[](){}``
   + the default settings are Markdown friendly
 - __trailing_delimiters__
-  + if any of these characters are seen at the end of a web URL, they are recursively removed; default is `;.:`
+  + if any of these characters are seen at the end of a URL, they are recursively removed; for file and folder paths, URLs __with and without__ trailing delimiters are tried; default is `;.:`
 - __web_browser__
   + the browser that Open URL uses to open new tabs; must be a string [from this list](https://docs.python.org/3.3/library/webbrowser.html)
   + if you use an empty string, the "default browser" will be used